-Our preschool program is a three year progression in a mixed-age classroom, which we call Primary.
+Our preschool program in our Montessori School in Gaithersburg, Maryland is a three year progression in a mixed-age classroom, which we call Primary.
 Children enter the class when they are three years old, and stay in the same class through Kindergarten.
 In the early afternoon, while younger children are napping, our Pre-K and Kindergarten students receive advanced lessons.
 Children leave the program well prepared for elementary school, no matter where they go next.
 Primary students who are 3 or 4 years old may attend for the morning, or for the whole day.

 Our highly skilled teachers track each individual child’s developmental needs.
 Children choose from specially designed work to develop their practical life capabilities, stimulate their senses, build their pre-reading and early math skills, and expose them to geography, cultures, science, art, music, yoga, and Spanish language.
 Optional sports programs are available as well, for interested families.

 If you have never experienced a Montessori Primary class, please come for a visit.
 These young children are able to work independently for several hours.
 They choose their work, prepare their snack, water plants, read books in the library, create art, all while learning social skills and to follow the ground rules of the classroom.